 Something was missing in the article about i-muse published on last saturday by the daily newspaper La Provincia: all the names of the team members thanks to whom we got up to this point!

 So I wrote a letter for the Letters to the Director feature, thanking the team and pointing out that we’ll continue the invitation-only usability tests at the Educational Silk Museum in Como during the whole august, so even the people who now are busy at work will be able to find the time to come and try the videoguide and discover the wonders of a museum so little known by the people living in Como.

 In the letter I also invited the famous american actor George Clooney, who’s spending the holidays in his Villa Oleandra in Laglio, to come and try i-muse and visit the museum.

 Who knows, maybe you’ll find him in the gallery of photos we’re shooting during the tests! 😉

 A nice sunny day pleased a few thousand of bikers who met in Magreglio, near the Madonna del Ghisallo sanctuary, a special place for me since it’s tied to the summer camping days spent in that area during adolescence.
 It was also my first meeting together with Vespa Club Como’s friends.

 We left early in the morning from the rendezvous point in Como and we reached Magreglio parading with the hundreds of bikers already there.
 Then we moved to Civenna where they celebrated the commemoration of the motorcycling fallens.

-The bike that impressed me the most was the beautiful 1929’s Moto Guzzi you can see in the picture.
+The bike that impressed me the most was a beautiful 1929’s Moto Guzzi.

 On the journey back home, I went a bit of the way in the middle of a group of bikers riding Harleys, almost a sort of provocation after the letter I wrote to the local daily newspaper about Clooney and his bike.